Akryum/node-mysql-wrapper/README.md

 ## Introduction

 This is a node.js wrapper for node-mysql driver package.
-It is written in TypeScript, does not require compiling (all JavaScript files you need are inside the 'compiled' folder)  and is 100% GPL-3.0 licensed.
+It is written in TypeScript, does not require compiling (all JavaScript files you need are inside the 'compiled' folder).

 Here is an example on how to use it: